KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: Abstract

-In this research, we deliberately prioritize output quality over latency: giving a frontier model adequate time to validate its own output---running linters, type checkers, and tests---dramatically reduces the low-quality code that plagues faster but less thorough agents.
-The entire system was built using itself in 4.5 months, providing a continuous stress test in which any agent-introduced bug immediately impairs its own ability to work.
-On Terminal~Bench~2.0, KISS Sorcar achieves a 62.2\% overall pass rate with Claude Opus~4.6, comparing favorably to Claude~Code (58\%) and Cursor Composer~2 (61.7\%).
+In this research, we deliberately prioritize output quality over speed: giving a frontier model adequate time to validate its own output (running linters, type checkers, and tests) reduces the low-quality code common in faster but less thorough agents.
+The entire system was built using itself in 4 months, providing a continuous stress test in which any bug was patched as it appeared.
+On Terminal~Bench~2.0, KISS Sorcar achieves a 62.2\% overall pass rate with Claude Opus~4.6, compared with Claude~Code (58\%) and Cursor Composer~2 (61.7\%).
+These results are notable because we did not tune our prompts or any model specifically for Terminal Bench~2.0.